http2/http2.github.io/faq/index.md

 The goal of the Working Group is that typical uses of HTTP/1.x *can* use HTTP/2 and see some benefit.
 Having said that, we can't force the world to migrate, and because of the way that people deploy proxies and servers, HTTP/1.x is likely to still be in use for quite some time.

-### Will there be a HTTP/3?

-If the negotiation mechanism introduced by HTTP/2 works well, it should be possible to support new versions of HTTP much more easily than in the past.

 ## Implementation Questions